anthobarbarich/paradisecity/content/practical.md

       Just so you know.
     question: IS THERE A TICKET OFFICE  AT THE FESTIVAL?
   - answer: >-
-      No honey, stop dreaming.
       You can buy your tickets for the afterparty for Sunday.
 Also many unofficial afterparties are happening in Perk on Friday and Saturday.
     question: DOES MY TICKET TAKE ME TO THE AFTERPARTY?
   - answer: >-
       Nope!
 Everybody’s welcome at Paradise City Festival and kids below 12